sbechara/introduction_to_engineering/ContributorGuide/MECH 103 Book Formatting Guide.md

 plot(x,y,'r^');
 ```

+I think almost all the code examples are on their own lines (three apostrophes).
+However, if you run accross an in-line code example you can do it like this `test=20;`.

 ## Pictures

 To add pictures, first, make sure that they are downloaded by right clicking on the image and saving.
 Save it to the "media" folder associated with the chapter you are working on.
 The most basic form of a picture in markdown looks like this: